rikhoffbauer/chrome-devtools-mcp-server/README.md

 Your MCP client should connect to the running Chrome instance and receive a performance report.

+If you hit VM-to-host port forwarding issues, see the “Remote debugging between virtual machine (VM) and host fails” section in [`docs/troubleshooting.md`](./docs/troubleshooting.md#remote-debugging-between-virtual-machine-vm-and-host-fails).

 For more details on remote debugging, see the [Chrome DevTools documentation](https://developer.chrome.com/docs/devtools/remote-debugging/).

 ## Known limitations